Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Diffusion Reflectance Map

 \subsection{Diffusion Reflectance Map Network}

 \Cref{fig:drmnet} depicts the architecture of Diffusion Reflectance Map Network (DRMNet) which consists of two subnetworks.
 The first is a diffusion model, IllNet, that learns to invert the forward reflectance map generation process conditioned on the reflectance.
 The second is a reflectance estimator, RefNet.
-Input to DRMNet are the observed reflectance map $L_r^{(K)}$ (\cref{sec:obsref}) and the current reflectance map $L_r^{(k)}$.
+Input to DRMNet are the observed and current reflectance maps, $L_r^{(K)}$ and $L_r^{(k)}$, respectively.

 IllNet estimates the illumination from the observed reflectance map by iteratively generating a reflectance map $L_r^{(k-1)}$ and reflectance parameters one step closer to perfect mirror $f_r^{(k-1)}(\omega'_i,\omega'_o;\Psi^{(k-1)})$ from the current reflectance map $L_r^{(k)}$ and reflectance parameter estimate $\Psi^{(k)}$.
 The reflectance estimate of the object is $\Psi^{(K)}$, where $K$ is the maximum time step, \ie, the observation.
 This recursion traces a trajectory in the reflectance parameter space